ibm-cloud-docs/cephaas/volume_about.md

 You pay for only the capacity that you need.
 The capacity ranges from 1 GB up to 16,000 GB for all available instances.
 For data volumes attached to a virtual server instance, you can [increase volume capacity] in GB increments up to 16,000 GB capacity.

-When you create, view, or update a volume, the volume state is reported in the UI, CLI, or API.
+When you create, view, or update a volume, the volume state is reported in the UI, CLI, API and terraform.
 For more information, see [{{site.data.keyword.cephaas_full_notm}} volume dashboard](/docs/cephaas?topic=cephaas-view-volume&interface=ui#viewvols-ui).

 ## IAM roles for creating and managing volumes